davidedc/Minimal-2D-Js-Software-Renderer/docs/CrispSwCanvas-specs-v2.md

     // Only “2d” accepted, throws error otherwise. var crispSwCtx = crispSwCanvas.getContext("2d");

+#### The context contains:
+- a pointer to a tempClippingMask (initially null - only initialised to a 1-bit bitmap/buffer with same size as the main buffer defaulting to all 0s when needed)
-The context contains a stack (implemented via simple array with index) of *states* i.e. objects containing :
+- stack (implemented via simple array with index) of *states* i.e. objects.

+#### Each state object contains:
 -  lineWidth (default: 1)
 -  globalAlpha (default: 1 i.e. fully opaque)
 -  clippingMask: a 1-bit bitmap/buffer with same size as the main buffer (default: all 1s).
 -  transformation matrix (default: identity)
 -  stroke color (default: rgba(0,0,0,1) i.e. fully opaque black)
 -  fill color (default: rgba(0,0,0,1) i.e. fully opaque black)
--  clippingShapes list (which includes each shape with transformed coordinates, see later).
-When clip() is invoked, these shapes will update the clippingMask and this list will be emptied.
-Also beginPath() empties this list.

 The top element of the states in the stack is the "current state" of the context, and is the one modified by the commands.

 ### save()/restore()
 A “save” will do a full deep copy of the whole state (except the transformation matrix which can be referenced as it's immutable) and push it onto the stack, and the state will point to it.
 A restore will remove the last pushed element so the current state will be the element before it; restore on an empty stack throws an Error.
-In particular, in regards to the clippingMask - a save() will duplicate the clippingMask bitmap, and a restore() will just discard the current state (including its clippingMask).
+In particular, in regards to the clippingMask - a save() will make a deep copy clone the clippingMask buffer, and a restore() will just discard the current state (including its clippingMask).
 In fact, just like in Canvas, a restore() is the only way to "widen" a clippingMask.

 ### beginPath()
 CrispSwCanvas doesn't actually support real paths, but this function is going to reset the clippingShapes list.
 When we hit a clip(), we go through this list.